AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ## Last week on "Build A Bot"
 In our last session, we have created a functional discord bot with some basic commands, a small config and linked everything to our discord application/bot setup in the developer portal using a generated token.

 Today we will clean up our central index.js file, make it more readable and scaleable and move all our existing commands to a separate folder for import.
-When all else is done, we will also add a few more useful commands to play with on our test server and give you a better understanding of the wide range of functions and commands possible with discord bots.
+When all else is done, we will also start adding a command to play with on our test server and give you a better understanding of the wide range of functions and commands possible with discord bots.

 ## Cleaning up
 First of all, we will replace our simple bot client instance with a more elaborate bot object.
-Within this new object, we will have a client for the discord.Client() and as we are planning to expand our logging in the future, we are hiding our temporary console.log behind bot.log with the eslint-disable for no-console.
+Within this new object, we will have a client for the discord.Client() and as we are planning to expand our logging in the future, we are hiding our interim console.log behind bot.log with the eslint-disable for no-console.
 That way we can use this for our logging and when we later introduce a better logger, we can do it right there.

 ```javascript
 require('dotenv').config()